 Due to rather long travel, we startet just shy of noon.
 First order of the day was to clean the tracks.
 Especially the pointwork had to be cleared from dirt and obstacles to ensure their functionality.
 Here the battery-powered vehicles really shine: One only has to focus on mechanical issues.
 The track cleansing was ceremoniously concluded with a first test drive.

 Once the line was cleared for operations, the remaining rolling stock was brought into the garden.
-Of course, I only could bring my porter and the stake waggon; my friend added a steam loco and several waggons and coaches.
+Of course, I only could bring my porter and the bulkhead; my friend added a steam loco and several waggons and coaches.
 Meanwhile, the line signalling was prepared by me, by installing tokens: colour-coded wooden sticks which are assigned to a section of the line.
 The principle is easy: Only he who carries the stick may enter the line-section.
 The stick is handed over to the next conductor, or placed alongside the section.

 This method is very simple and easy to arrange.
 We will continue to use it in the future.
 We concluded that two sticks were missing.
 A short section between two stations had to be travelled on slow speed; and a spontaneous installed spur added up to quite a huge section which ensued some waiting time for other trains.
 Next time, I’m going to bring along the two lacking sticks.
 We will also need some colour-coded poles matching the sticks’ colour-codes to identify the line sections and to hang the tokens when not needed.